URL of this page: https://medlineplus.gov/genetics/gene/col2a1/

 Achondrogenesis

-The mutations that cause achondrogenesis type 2 change one of the protein building blocks (amino acids) used to make the pro-alpha1(II) chain.
+Most of the variants that cause achondrogenesis type 2 and hypochondrogenesis change one of the protein building blocks (amino acids) used to make the alpha-1(II) chain.
 Specifically, the amino acid glycine is replaced with a different amino acid at one of various positions in this collagen chain.
-All of these mutations prevent the normal production of mature type II collagen, which results in the severe skeletal abnormalities seen in this disorder.
+These variants interfere with the formation of mature type II collagen molecules, which causes the characteristic features of achondrogenesis type 2 and hypochondrogenesis.

 More About This Health Condition